Ku-ring-gai High School: Campus and facilities

-The school features one of the last remaining bini domes (dome-shaped hall) called the "Margret Preston Hall" and is one of the few public schools in NSW with a full sized hockey field.
+The school features one of the last remaining Binishells (dome-shaped hall) called the "Margaret Preston Hall" and is one of the few public schools in New South Wales with a full sized hockey field.

-In 2020, refurbishment was completed with the construction of new facilities.
+In July 2020, refurbishment was completed with the construction of new facilities.
+This included a new multipurpose hall, and the refurbishment of 15 existing learning spaces.

 History

-The school opened its doors in February 1965 with its first group of Year 7 students.
+The school opened in February 1965 with its first group of Year 7 students.
 Ku-ring-gai was the first of a second wave of new co-educational high schools built in the Sydney suburbs.

 The school's first headmaster was Bill Eason, who later went on to found the Australian Independent School at North Ryde.

 The four houses, which are still part of the school today, and the names of the four original classroom buildings were set in 1965 - Churchill, Curie, Tagore, and Lincoln.
+The Churchill House is represented by the colour red; Curie House yellow; Tagore House green and Lincoln House blue.
 The school colours were originally brown and gold.
+The Lincoln block was added after 1970.
+At that time, the grounds included an obstacle course (later dismantled for safety reasons) and three free-standing cottages for creative arts, music and one for senior students.

 Ku-ring-gai was a local high school until 1996 when Mrs. B. Peatie became the headmistress and requested permission from the Department of Education to become selective in creative arts.
 Since then, there have been up to 900 students registered each year.
 In 2015, it celebrated its 50th year and in 2016 reverted to the name "Ku-ring-gai High School".

 Creative arts

-Ku-Ring-Gai is a creative arts-based school; sports specialist classes and history programs are also offered.
+The school was formerly creative arts-based.

-Student members of the school choir as well as a large number of dancers are selected to perform at the Arts Unit's Schools Spectacular each year.
+Members of the school choir as well as a large number of dancers are selected to perform at the NSW Schools Spectacular each year.